faizanbashir/faizanbashir.github.io/_posts/2020-01-19-adding-limited-access-iam-user-to-eks-cluster.md

 ### Creating an IAM User

-Go to your [AWS Console](https://console.aws.amazon.com/), you will find the [IAM service](https://console.aws.amazon.com/iam/home) listed below the “Security, Identity & Compliance” group.
+Go to your [AWS Console](https://console.aws.amazon.com/), you will find the [IAM service](https://console.aws.amazon.com/iam/home) listed under the “Security, Identity & Compliance” group.
 Inside the IAM dashboard click on the Users tab and click the “Add User” button.

 ![AWS IAM Dashboard User Tab](assets/images/posts/1*VtA7fGzE2a_h6yMTl69lBw.png)